Find Affordable College Courses

 Chester, PA

-With a ranking of #9, Widener University did quite well on this year’s best value schools for journalism students working on their bachelor’s degree.
-Widener is a moderately-sized private not-for-profit school located in the large suburb of Chester.
+Widener University did quite well in this year’s ranking of the best places for journalism students to get a bachelor’s degree.
+It came in at #9 on the list.
+Widener is a medium-sized private not-for-profit school located in the large suburb of Chester.

 Read full report on Journalism at Widener University